 - Vehicle information including daily commuting distance

-- Claim history
+- Claim and insurance history

 - Education history and employment status

 Compare car insurance alternatives

 How to contact customer support

 - Mail: The Hartford, P.O.
 Box 14219, Lexington, KY 40512

 - Call the 24/7 claims line at 1-877-805-9918

 - Start a claim online at The Hartford’s website

 Frequently asked questions